eclipse-vertx/vert.x/core_manual_groovy.md

     vertx.createSockJSBridge(server).bridge(config, inboundPermitted, outboundPermitted)

     server.listen(8080)

-To let all messages through you can specify a list with a single empty map which will match all messages.
+To let all messages through you can specify two JSON array with a single empty JSON object which will match all messages.

     ...

     vertx.createSockJSBridge(server).bridge(config, [[:]], [[:]])

     ...

 **Be very careful!**

 ## Messages that require authorisation